Revolução - Notas para uma autópsia da esperança pervertida

 Revolution - Notes for an autopsy of perverted hope

-And violence is not a collateral accident, but a sacrament.
-The guillotine is not a degeneration of the French Revolution, it is its epiphany.
-The Soviet concentration camps, the Maoist cultural purge, the summary executions in Cuba, the terror of the Khmer Rouge—all these are not deviations, but legitimate expressions of a principle that already contained, from the beginning, the germ of extermination.
+The guillotine was not a degeneration of the French Revolution; it was its epiphany, its moment of supreme truth.
+The Soviet concentration camps, the genocide in the Vendée, the Maoist cultural purge, the summary executions in Cuba, and the indescribable terror of the Khmer Rouge—none of these are deviations from a noble idea.
+They are the perfect embodiment of the ideal.

-Revolution is a cultural disease with philosophical symptoms.
-It inverts moral poles: it transforms crime into right and duty into oppression.
-It creates a universe without an axis, where all certainty is suspect and all ideological doubt is dogma.
-When language no longer names, when good and evil are political categories, when lies occupy the place of memory, then, yes, it has won.
+She transforms crime into historical right and the fulfillment of duty into systemic oppression.
+She creates a universe without an axis, a floating world where all moral certainty is suspect and all ideological doubt is the rule.

 José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site